Collaboration, Community, Hope

 The Pierce County Community Engagement Task Force stands with the community to tackle our toughest workforce challenges.
 We are proactively seeking people’s stories, building trust, and creating hope as we strive to redesign services and systems in which no one is pushed aside or left behind.

-This group collaboratively promotes available services, especially to historically underserved communities.
-They also identify unmet needs and coordinate Task Force members’ outreach efforts to fill gaps.
+We promote available services, especially to historically underserved communities, and identify unmet needs and coordinate Task Force members’ outreach efforts to fill gaps.

 People & Providers

-This group focuses on building trusting relationships with diverse communities, facilitating resource navigation, and ensuring community voices are heard when services are developed and assessed.
+We build trusting relationships with diverse communities, facilitate resource navigation, and ensure community voices are heard when services are developed and assessed.